How to Watch 'Everything Everywhere All at Once' and More 2023 Oscar Winners

 A reclusive English teacher attempts to reconnect with his estranged teenage daughter.
 Brendan Fraser stars.

-You can rent it for $6 or buy it for $20 at Amazon and iTunes.
+You can rent it for $6 or buy it for $20 at services including Amazon, Vudu and iTunes.

 Nominations